 If you are like me and don’t like beer the alternative to non-alcoholic beer is non-alcoholic Japanese plum wine or Umeshu.
-I love Umeshu and I think it is great that they made a non-alcoholic version.
+I love Umeshu and I think it is great that they made a non-alcoholic version as well as the standard alcoholic one.
 They sell it at some restaurants but also at the supermarket.

 The drinks in Japan are very diverse and especially for western people from Europe and the US the Japanese drinks are unique and strange.
 And definitely a little everyday adventure.